Aurelio logo

 )

-Now, when asking for the time difference, we will see that our handoff agent cannot give us an accurate answer.
-This issue is because the current time is first found by our main_agent via the get_current_date tool, and we store that information in the chat history.
-This information is lost when we filter tool calls out of the chat history.
+Now when asking for the time difference we will see that our handoff agent is unable to give us an accurate answer.
+This is because the current time is first found by our main_agent via the get_current_date tool and that information is stored in the chat history.
+When we filter tool calls out of the chat history this information is lost.

 python